zeroSteiner/rule-engine/docs/source/getting_started.rst

    context = rule_engine.Context(type_resolver=type_resolver)

-:py:attr:`~ast.DataType.UNDEFINED` can be defined as the data type for a valid symbol without specifying explicit type information.
+:py:attr:`~.DataType.UNDEFINED` can be defined as the data type for a valid symbol without specifying explicit type information.
 In this case, the rule object will know that it is a valid symbol, but will not validate any operations that reference it.